Module Os.File

 val read_with_ic : Fpath.t -> (Stdlib.in_channel -> 'b) -> ('b, string) Stdlib.result

-read_with_ic file f is exactly like read_with_fd but opens an OCaml input channel.
+read_with_ic file f is exactly like read_with_fd but opens an OCaml input channel in binary mode.

 val read : Fpath.t -> (string, string) Stdlib.result